How To Help Dog Shedding

 A large amount of hair loss could also be the result of specific food intolerance.
 Just like us humans, there are different things that your pup may find difficult to digest and process, including grain, beef, or dairy products.
 If your dog has a reaction to a certain food, they could undergo excess hair loss.
 Check in with your vet if you suspect a food sensitivity is causing excess shedding.

 When your dog is trying to cope with stress, they may begin to soothe themselves through licking and nibbling - mimicking what their mother would have done when they were young.
-This obsessive licking and gnawing may be the cause of patches of hair loss and exposed vulnerable skin.
+This licking and gnawing may be the cause of patches of hair loss and exposed vulnerable skin.

 What Helps With Dog Shedding?

-If you’re wondering how to help dog shedding in you're home, while you can't stop a dog from shedding completely, there are a number of things you can do to help with their shedding in your home to make both you and your dog more comfortable...
+If you’re wondering how to help dog shedding in your home, while you can't stop a dog from shedding completely, there are a number of things you can do to help with their shedding in your home to make both you and your dog more comfortable...

 When your dog is shedding their winter coat, it can become itchy, irritable, and hot, causing your pup to feel a little stressed and uncomfortable.
 Visiting the groomer frequently or having a regular brushing schedule at home can make all the difference.
 Not only will it reduce the amount of dog fur falling out around the house, but it will also help your dog feel comfortable.
 Ask your local groomer if they have specific de-shedding methods, which may be different from overall grooming.